opencpi/opencpi/hdl/README.txt

 The "cards" directory holds specs and device workers for "plug-in" cards that plug into slots in a platform.
 E.g. FMC cards.

-The "platforms" directory holds platform ip and parameters used to build "platform cores" that then get combined with applications to make bitstreams.
+The "platforms" directory holds platform IP and parameters used to build "platform cores" that then get combined with applications to make bitstreams.
 A "platform" is a particular chip on a board with various devices attached.
 Since most currently supported boards have one FPGA, normally a platform is a chip on a board, but when there are multiple supported FPGAs on a